micka-coder/talmedia/tanakh/numbers/tanakh-numbers-chapter-14-rashi_en.md

 <b>If You kill this nation like a single man.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Suddenly.
 As a result, the nations who have heard etc.

 ### passuk 16
-<b>Because of [Hachem’s] inability.</b> Because the inhabitants of the land are strong and valorous, and Pharaoh is not the same as thirty-one kings.
+<b>Because of [Adonoy’s] inability.</b> Because the inhabitants of the land are strong and valorous, and Pharaoh is not the same as thirty-one kings.
 This is what they will say about the inhabitants of this land. <b>Because of inability.</b> Since He was not able to bring them, He slaughtered them.
 <b>[In]ability.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>This is an abstract noun.

 ### passuk 17